Bay-class landing ship

 Since 2020, the RFA has used the ships for littoral warfare as part of Littoral Response Groups.
-The ships are expected to serve with the RFA into the 2030s, after which they are expected to be replaced by new Multi-Role Support Ships.
+The ships are expected to serve with the RFA into the 2030s, after which they were originally expected to be replaced by new Multi-Role Support Ships.
+However, this project was cancelled in the 2026 Defence Investment Plan in favor of the joint-Anglo-Dutch ATS-class amphibious warfare ship.

 Development

 The Bay class was designed as a replacement for the five logistics ships operated by the RFA.
 Planning for the class began in the 1990s, after the original intent to modernise and extend the service life of three Round Tables ran into problems with extensive corrosion and problems implementing new safety standards.
 After the first Round Table returned to service two years late and after excessive cost, the Ministry of Defence began to investigate the acquisition of new ships.

 In April 2000, the MoD released an Invitation to Tender for two ships under a budget of £150 million, with the option to acquire three more.
 Appledore Shipbuilders, BAE Systems Naval Ships and Swan Hunter submitted tenders, but only Swan Hunter's design met all the tender requirements, at a price of £148 million.
 A shortfall of work for BAE's Govan yard led to fears that it could not deliver the Type 45 destroyers and s planned for later in the decade, so the Treasury agreed to fund an additional two LSDs to be built at Govan.